-- 0: Receiver is disabled, it resets the RDRF, IDLE, OR, NF and FE bits of the SR register. - 1: Receiver is enabled and begins searching for a start bit.
+- 0: Receiver is disabled. - Receiver is enabled and begins searching for a start bit.

 Bit 1 = RWU Receiver wake-up.

 This bit determines if the SCI is in mute mode or not.
 It is set and cleared by software and can be cleared by hardware when a wake-up sequence is recognized.